orchestrated-io/autonomous-identification/README.md

 ## Console client

 1. Switch to the client directory: `cd client`
-1. Build the docker image: `docker build -t auto-id-client .`
+1. Build the docker image from the root directory of the repository: `docker build -t auto-id-client -f client/Dockerfile .`
 1. Set up an environment variable file:
 	* Copy the sample file: `cp config/env.list.sample config/env.list`
 	* Edit `config/env.list` and enter the correct values for each of the environment variables